atziallas/discord-q3-status/README.md

 <img src="https://img.shields.io/github/license/verdienste/discord-q3-status">

+## 📖 Compatibility
+Currently tested and working with Movie Battles II servers (Jedi Academy mod).
+Feel free to test with other Quake 3 games and raise an issue if you encounter any problems.

 ## 📋 Installation
 This script needs Python 3 to run.
 Only dependency is discord.py so you only need to run:<br>